Up-to-date information is available on our COVID-19 Ticketing Policy page.

 Q. I want to find out about your other programs.

-A. The Australian Ballet runs a range of events in the cities and regional centres we visit.
+A. We run a range of events in the cities and regional centres we visit.
 Please visit our Step Inside page for a current selection of special events, talks and classes.
 Details such as suitable ages and experience levels will be included with each event.
 Subscribe to the Step Inside newsletter in My Account to receive news about upcoming events and on sale dates.

 Q. How can I audition for The Australian Ballet?